rebelinux/Diagrammer.Core/Docs/dev-guide/examples/example6.md

 This time, we demonstrate the use of DraftMode to help with troubleshooting and fine-tuning the diagram.

-Every Diagrammer cmdlet accepts the -DraftMode parameter.
-When set to $true, it generates a draft version of the diagram, which is useful for troubleshooting layout issues.
+All Diagrammer cmdlets support the -DraftMode parameter.
+Setting -DraftMode to $true produces a draft version of the diagram, making it easier to troubleshoot and adjust the layout.

 ```powershell
 $example6 = & {